jakewmcmillan/readme-generator/README.md

-# Storm Count
+# ReadMe Generator

 ## Description
-count storm and mana

 ## Table of Contents

 ## Installation
-rituals and payoffs
+go in
 ## Usage
-go off
+have fun
 ## Credits
 undefined
 ## License